 With Pooley Bridge drawing closer, the end of the route was in sight and I was I had a craving for some milk and fortunately there was a shop right at the finish.

-Race Map and Profile
+Route Map and Profile